OHBA-analysis/osl-docs/pages/docs/oat.md

 **2) `oat.first_level.design_matrix_summary` as a list of full file paths to text files containing each subject's design matrix.**

-Each text file is `num_trials` x `num_regressors` for a subject, where the `num_trials` (and trial order) assumes that the `D.reject` trials have been removed.
-Outputs the design matrix, X, which is `num_trials` x `num_regressors`.You also can (optionally) set:
+Each text file is `num_trials` x `num_regressors` for a subject, where the `num_trials` is the actual full number of trials (including any bad trials).

-    oat.first_level.trial_rejects

-which is a text file containing a list of trial indices (indexed via the trial order in the loaded in design matrix) to indicate any further trials (on top of the `D.reject` trials) that you do not want to include in the analysis (e.g. for behavioural reasons), and which will get set to 0 in the design matrix.

-This is straightforward if you have 1 condition type (in `oat.source_recon.conditons`), but you need to be careful about getting the trial orderings right if you have more than one condition type.
-Hence, it is recommended that you collapse all relevant conditions into one uber condition, and specify all trial-wise variability using the subject-specific design matrix.
+However, note that the fitted GLM will not use the bad trials when the design matrix is fit to the data.

+Note that this MUST be used in combination with `all` conditions being specified in |oat.source_recon.conditions|.
+For example, rather than:

+    |oat.source_recon.conditions={'Motorbike','Neutral face','Happy face','Fearful face'}|;

+you must instead specify:

+    |oat.source_recon.conditions={'all'}|;

 ## Subject-level Stage